bsc-pm/nanos6/README.md

 ### Generating a graphical representation of the dependency graph

-To generate the graph, run the application with the `loader.variant` config set to `graph`.
+To generate the graph, run the application with the `version.instrument` config set to `graph`.

 By default, the graph nodes include the full path of the source code.
 To remove the directories, set the `instrument.graph.shorten_filenames` config to `true`.